 Scholarship Application Deadline

-- Scholarship applications must be received no later than the deadline of 15:00 (UK local time) 09 April 2021.
-New applicants to the MPhil/PHD programme are advised to submit a complete on-line application for admission by 09 March 2021.
+- Scholarship applications must be received no later than the deadline of 23:59 (UK local time) 02 May 2022.

-- New applicants only (new admissions, starting in September 2021): You must submit a complete online application to your programme as soon as possible and then submit an application for the scholarship.
-Applicants applying for scholarships must also submit an application for admission well in advance.
+- New applicants only (new admissions, starting in September 2022): You must submit a complete online application to your programme as soon as possible and then submit an application for the scholarship, in order to be considered.
 Please note that complete applications for admission can take up to 4 weeks to be considered by the Department, although this duration can vary depending on the time of year.
 You should be prepared to wait up to 6 weeks in busy periods.

 - Late or incomplete applications will not be considered.